kaiyuanshe/kcoin/dev_guide.md

 - Make changes to `kctoken.go` and **have it well tested** in your local environment.
 - Submit changes to the main repo via PR
 - After PR merged, Dev team will upload the lasted chaincode to Huawei cloud and update chaincode version in `<repo>/src/server/src/main/resources/config.properties`

+## Things to know

+Some other things to be aware of:
+- Never use tab charactor in source code no matter language/IDE.
+Use spaces instead.
+Please update your IDE settings, to replace tab with 4 spaces for Java/GO code, 2 spaces in Ruby/JavaScript code
+- Follow common best practices for programming: https://practicingruby.com/
+- TBD

 # Author
 [Kaiyuanshe](http://www.kaiyuanshe.cn)